Bubble charts in Search Console to optimize SEO strategies

 What are bubble charts

-At a general level, a bubble chart is a visual representation of data that precisely uses bubbles or circles of different sizes to display information, used especially when we want to visualize large datasets since it allows us to represent multiple pieces of information at the same time: each circle or bubble represents a variable and its size corresponds to the importance of the data, thus offering an immediate glance for analysis.
+At a general level, a bubble chart is a visual representation of data that precisely uses bubbles or circles of different sizes to display information, used especially when we want to visualize large datasets because it allows us to represent multiple pieces of information at once: each circle or bubble represents a variable and its size corresponds to the importance of the data, thus providing an immediate glance for analysis.
+Usually bubble charts use (and display) three dimensions of data: each entity, with its associated trio of data, is represented as a bubble, where the position of the bubbles on the chart may indicate two of the three dimensions, while the size of the bubble itself represents the third dimension.

 For this reason, bubble charts prove very useful for highlighting the relationships between the quantities being investigated, because they quickly reveal the relevance of the entities, but also how the data influence each other and whether there are identifiable trends; in addition, the bubble chart can be customized to include different combinations of colors, legends, and backgrounds to make the presentation even easier to understand (as well as eye-catching).